Mike Solwold

-Michael Stuart Solwold (born September 30, 1977) is a former American football long snapper and tight end in the National Football League (NFL) for the Dallas Cowboys, Minnesota Vikings, Tampa Bay Buccaneers, Baltimore Ravens, and New England Patriots.
-He played college football at the University of Wisconsin.
+Michael Stuart Solwold (born September 30, 1977) is an American former professional football player who was a long snapper and tight end in the National Football League (NFL) for the Dallas Cowboys, Minnesota Vikings, Tampa Bay Buccaneers, Baltimore Ravens, and New England Patriots.
+He played college football for the Wisconsin Badgers.

 Early years

 Solwold attended Arrowhead High School, where he was named an All-American, All-State, All-Region and All-Conference at tight end, while receiving the 1995-1996 Wisconsin Gatorade State Player of the year award as a senior.

 He contributed to his team winning two WIAA Division I state championships (1993 and 1994).
 He also was a three-year starter in basketball.

 College career

-Solwold accepted a football scholarship from the University of Wisconsin.
+Solwold accepted a football scholarship from the University of Wisconsin–Madison.
 As a freshman, he took over long snapper Mike Schneck, who injured his wrist while celebrating Matt Davenport's game-winning field goal against Indiana University.

-In 1999, he became the team's long snapper as a junior and was a part of two Big Ten Conference Championships and two Rose Bowl wins.
+In 1999, he became the team's long snapper as a junior and was a part of two Big Ten Conference championships and two Rose Bowl wins.